 The Culture Team is engaged with a wide range of projects that are both large and small.
 A Culture Investment Board helps us to identify priorities for investment.
 The Board brings together public sector funders to support the development of culture in Cornwall and includes representatives from: Cornwall and Isles of Scilly LEP, Arts Council England, Heritage Lottery Fund, Historic England and representatives from the culture sector.

-Kresen Kernow will be an exemplary modern archive and library space, bringing together the world’s largest collection of manuscripts, books and documents related to Cornwall, as well as Cornwall Record Office, the Cornish Studies Library and the Cornwall and Scilly Historic Environment Record, for the first time.
-The project will reuse and safeguard the historic Redruth Brewery building and combine this with state of the art facilities.
-A substantial investment package has been secured including an award of £11.7 million from the Heritage Lottery Fund.
-Kresen Kernow will welcome visitors from late 2018.
+We are delighted that Kresen Kernow is now open to the public!
+It is an exemplary modern archive and library space, bringing together the world’s largest collection of manuscripts, books and documents related to Cornwall, as well as Cornwall Record Office, the Cornish Studies Library and the Cornwall and Scilly Historic Environment Record, for the first time.
+The project reuses and safeguard the historic Redruth Brewery building and combine this with state of the art facilities.
+A substantial investment package was secured to support the project including an award of £11.7 million from the Heritage Lottery Fund.

 Geevor Tin Mine